China suspends economic dialogue with Australia

 “This is unfortunate.
 We do need dialogue with China,” said Australian opposition leader Anthony Albanese in Sydney.
 “It can’t be just on their terms, though.
 It’s got to be on both countries’ terms.”

-China's relations with Australia, India and some other neighbors are increasingly strained by the ruling Communist Party's assertiveness abroad, including claims to disputed territory and accusations Beijing is trying to influence politics in Australia and other Western democracies.
+China's relations with Australia, India and some other neighbors are increasingly strained by the ruling Communist Party's assertiveness abroad, including claims to disputed territory and accusations Beijing tries to influence politics in Australia and other Western democracies.

 China blocked imports of most Australian goods last year after its government called for an investigation into the coronavirus, which emerged in central China in late 2019.